Excerpt:

 at U.S. controlled prison including Bagram Afghanistan, Abu Ghraib, Iraq and Guantanamo Bay Cuba.

-Reed Brody of Human Rights Watch commented, “I'm surprised he (Bush) would even consider visiting a
+15 to Switzerland because he faced the risk of prosecution for16Reed Brody of Human Rights Watch commented, “I'm surprised he (Bush) would even consider visiting a

 country that has ratified the torture convention and which takes its responsibilities seriously."

-In June 2011 Human Rights Watch published an extensive report concluding that members of the Bush
+17In June 2011 Human Rights Watch published an extensive report concluding that members of the Bush

 administration had used torture and should be prosecuted.